Edward William Mountford: Life

 Mountford is seen as one of the initiators of the Wrenaissance style of Baroque Revival architecture which characterises many British and Empire public buildings during the Edwardian era; Edwin Lutyens was a fellow exponent of the style – and Mountford and Lutyens had a form of connection via their work in Munstead Heath, where Lutyens designed Munstead Wood for Gertrude Jekyll and Mountford build Munstead Grange – Jekyll advising on his garden design – as his country house.
 Mountford was awarded a silver medal at the Exposition Universelle (1900) for his Edwardian baroque designs.
 His domestic architecture, however, appears to have been influenced by the architecture of his Gloucestershire, Somerset and Warwickshire youth.

 He was also noted for championing the blending of sculpture and art with architecture, working with sculptors such as Paul Montford (on Battersea Town Hall), F. W. Pomeroy, and Gilbert Seale, and with muralist Gerald Moira and the Arts and Crafts exponent William Richmond.

 Mountford was very active in developing the architectural profession throughout his later career, holding for many years committee positions in the Architectural Association, including serving as its president from 1893–94 and acting as an advisor of its school of architecture.
 He was made a fellow of the Royal Institute of British Architects in 1890, and in later years served on its council until his death in 1908.

 He was described as genial, and “a bluff, kindly, humorous, thoroughly English President” of the Architectural Association; and although plagued by arthritis in later years, was known as an enthusiast for all kinds of sport, notably fishing, rowing, football, and as a well-known member of the Surrey Cricket Club.

 Mountford married twice, to Jessie Smith (18 June 1888) and, following her death, Dorothy Hounsham (11 July 1903).
 He had a son (who became an architect) from his first marriage, and a daughter from his second.
 He resided in Wandsworth, where he was active in the local community; he furnished the south chapel of St Anne's Church, Wandsworth, in memory of his first wife.
 He died in London on 7 February 1908.

+Legacy

+Mountford’s contributions to British architecture extend beyond his buildings.
+His influence is acknowledged in the legal profession through Mountford Chambers, a barristers’ chambers in London named in his honour.
+This naming reflects recognition of his architectural legacy, including his design of significant public buildings like the Old Bailey, which remains a key component of the UK’s legal heritage.